 Call to Action:

 Your payout curves should be aligned to the sales plan.
-Work with the sales leader to review and monitor compensation models.
+Work with the functional leaders to review and monitor compensation models.
 Confirm payouts relative to sales performance are aligned.
 Work with marketing and sales operations to confirm training, onboarding, quotas, potential analysis, and other performance conditions are maintained.
 Review the current risks in the compensation model and make adjustments early.
+Answer questions from the Sales Compensation phase of the “How to Make Your Number in 2018” or our .
+In the Workbook, turn to page 395 of the Sales Strategy section.

 If you’re interested in reviewing your compensation plans or model 1:1 or if you have any questions, connect with me via a LinkedIn Inmail.